How to Grow Cucumbers in a Pot

 Wait until the soil temperature warms past 60 degrees before direct sowing.
 For a head start, plant seeds in peat pots indoors three to four weeks before the frost-free date and then plant the intact peat pots in outdoor containers to avoid damaging the tender young seedlings.

 Planting outdoors, sow seeds a half inch to inch deep and plant more than you need.
-When they are 1 to 2 inches tall, select the strongest seedlings and thin the others by snipping them at the soil level.
+When they are one to two inches tall, select the strongest seedlings and thin the others by snipping them at the soil level.

 For a steady harvest, you can succession plant cucumbers to extend fruiting into fall.
 The planting interval can be as short as every two weeks, or every month, to simply once at mid to late summer.
 Base the frequency on the length of your growing season and the number of cucumbers you desire.